Faked Out,

 Paul Craig Roberts:

 Jeanine Anez, one of the Bolivian Spanish elite, has declared herself the President of Bolivia.
 She is one of the elite allied with Washington who accused Evo Morales of rigging his reelection.
 But the CIA’s Bolivian lackeys who forced Morales to resign his presidency don’t bother with elections.
 They just declare themselves president like Juan Guaido, the CIA creep in Venezuela, who hoped to unseat Maduro, the elected president, by declaring himself president.
 Neither Anez nor Guaido ran for the office.
 They just self-appointed themselves president.
 The organization of American States, a CIA front organization, accepted the unelected presidents as rightful rulers.
 President Trump declared the CIA coup to be an increase in freedom and democracy.
+As Trump approves of the attempted coup against Venezuela’s Maduro and the successful coup against Bolivia’s Morales, how can he complain about the CIA/DNC ongoing coup against him?

 Live by the sword and die by the sword.